FrankTimmons/portfolio/README.md

 ## Known Bugs

 * "Things that inspire me" is not centered in the screen when the window width is reduced.
+* When resizing the page, the padding for the images on the bottom will change, and you can see between the image and the border,

 ## License